-Perhaps your are open to international adoption.
+Perhaps you are open to international adoption.
 What does an international adoption attorney do?

 International adoption attorneys assist prospective parents in intercountry adoptions.
-They are educated with the Hague Convention and working with Hague accredited international adoption agencies.
+They are educated about the Hague Convention and work with Hague-accredited international adoption agencies.
 An international adoption attorney ensures all international adoption rules and regulations are met.

 If you’re considering international adoption, you will most certainly want to make sure that the agency you choose is Hague-accredited.